 Portsmouth Naval Dockyard Today

 Portsmouth Naval Base has been an integral part of the city since 1194.
 It is home to almost two-thirds of the Royal Navy’s surface ships, including the new formidable Type 45 destroyers, Type 23 frigates and mine countermeasures and fishery protection squadrons.
-It will be home to two new aircraft carriers – HMS Queen Elizabeth and HMS Prince Of Wales – which are currently being built.
-At 65,000 tonnes they will be the biggest ships ever built for the Royal Navy.
+It is home to two new aircraft carriers – HMS Queen Elizabeth and HMS Prince Of Wales – which are currently being commissioned.
+At 65,000 tonnes they are be the biggest ships ever built for the Royal Navy.
 The base is a major employer and provides lodging facilities to RN personnel serving at the base and in Portsmouth-based ships.
 The naval base is on a site of nearly 300 acres, which includes 3 miles of waterfront, 62 acres of basins, and 15 working dry docks.

 The Royal Naval Supply Depot is the Royal Navy’s main storage and distribution facility.
 This provides 80% of the non-explosive stores inventory to the surface fleet and 65% of the requirements of all naval customers across the UK and ships deployed worldwide.

 All Operational Ration Packs (ORPs or rat packs for short) used by HM Forces are packed in the Old Pipe Shop in Portsmouth Naval Base.
 The facility packs about 1.5million per year made up of 8 types of rations with a total of 37 menus, including Kosher, Sikh/Hindu, Halal and vegetarian options.
 At peak times a total of 14,000 people come to work in the naval base including on average 4,000 sub contractors.
 The naval base store is the largest facility of its kind in Europe.
 It is an automatic warehouse that is capable of storing items in 396,000 different locations.
 When fully loaded it can process approximately 2,000 transactions per day.